” I tell you, Nay: but, except ye repent, ye shall all likewise perish.” Luke 13:3,5

 “…Unto him that loved us, and washed us from our sins in his own blood.”
 Revelation 1:5b

-It grieves me deeply that so much of the focus of popular “Christian” teaching and preaching today deemphasizes or even ignores sin – the very reason Jesus came to earth – and instead focuses on more humanistic things such as prosperity, non-essential theological matters, team building, “prophecy,” charitable acts, and the freedom we have in Christ.
-Teaching on those things can be edifying if done in the unmoving shadow of the cross of Christ, through which I was crucified to the world and the world to me.
-We should all, as believers, do, say and teach nothing outside of the context of the eternal truth that, the blood of God’s precious Son was freely shed for us all, so that we might repent of our unrighteousness, and turn from sin, towards the face of the one and only God who loves us with an everlasting love.
+It grieves me deeply that much of the focus of popular “Christian” teaching and preaching today deemphasizes or even ignores sin – the very reason Jesus came to earth – and instead focuses on temporal things such as prosperity, non-essential theological matters, team building, “prophecy,” corporate leadership style, social justice, and the freedom we have in Christ.
+Teaching on some of those topics can be edifying if done in the unmoving shadow of the cross of Christ, through which I was crucified to the world and the world to me.
+However, I strongly believe that we should all, as true believers, teach nothing outside of the context of these eternal truths: the blood of God’s precious Son Jesus Christ, was freely shed for us all, so that we might see our need for a savior and humbly repent of our unrighteousness and turn, with all of our hearts, from sin, to the one and only God who loves us with an everlasting love.

 My hope is that readers will look up the scriptures cited as they examine this writing.